Loggia dei Lanzi

-The Loggia dei Lanzi, also called the Loggia della Signoria, is a building on a corner of the Piazza della Signoria in Florence, Italy, adjoining the Uffizi Gallery.
-It consists of wide arches open to the street.
-The arches rest on clustered pilasters with Corinthian capitals.
-The wide arches appealed so much to the Florentines that Michelangelo proposed that they should be continued all around the Piazza della Signoria.
+The Loggia dei Lanzi, also called the Loggia della Signoria, is a building on the south corner of the Piazza della Signoria in Florence, Italy, adjoining the Uffizi Gallery (leading to the Arno), and diagonally to the east the Palazzo della Signoria, the political center of the city.
+The loggia consists of three very high and wide arches open to the Piazza and on its east side to the Uffizi.
+The arches rest on cluster columns with Corinthian capitals.
+The wide arches appealed so much to the Florentines that Michelangelo proposed that they should be continued all around the Piazza della Signoria (see also Piazza Santissima Annunziata).

 History

-Sometimes erroneously referred to as Loggia dell' Orcagna because it was once thought to be designed by that artist, it was built between 1376 and 1382 by Benci di Cione and Simone di Francesco Talenti, possibly following a design by Jacopo di Sione, to house the assemblies of the people and hold public ceremonies, such as the swearing into office of the Gonfaloniers and the Priors.
-Simone Talenti is also well known from his contributions to the churches Orsanmichele and San Carlo.
+Sometimes erroneously referred to as Loggia dell' Orcagna because it was once thought to be designed by that artist, it was built between 1376 and 1382 by Benci di Cione and Simone di Francesco Talenti, possibly following a design by Jacopo di Cione, to house the assemblies of the people and hold public ceremonies, such as the swearing into office of the Gonfaloniere of Justice and the Priores.
+Simone Talenti is also well known from his contributions to the churches of Orsanmichele and San Carlo dei Lombardi.

 The vivacious construction of the Loggia is in stark contrast with the severe architecture of the Palazzo Vecchio.
 It is effectively an open-air sculpture gallery of antique and Renaissance art.

-The name Loggia dei Lanzi dates back to the reign of Grand Duke Cosimo I, when it was used to house his formidable landsknechts (In Italian: "Lanzichenecchi", corrupted to Lanzi), or German mercenary pikemen.
+The name Loggia dei Lanzi dates back to the reign of Grand Duke Cosimo I, when it was used to house his formidable Landsknechts (In Italian: lanzichenecchi, corrupted to lanzi), or German mercenary pikemen.
 After the construction of the Uffizi at the rear of the Loggia, the Loggia's roof was modified by Bernardo Buontalenti and became a terrace from which the Medici princes could watch ceremonies in the piazza.

 Description

 Architectural setting

 On the façade of the Loggia, below the parapet, are trefoils with allegorical figures of the four cardinal virtues (Fortitude, Temperance, Justice and Prudence) by Agnolo Gaddi.
-Their blue enamelled background is the work of Leonardo, a monk, while the golden stars were painted by Lorenzo de' Bicci.
-The vault, composed of semicircles, was done by the Florentine Antonio de' Pucci.
+Their blue enamelled background is the work of Leonardo, a monk, while the golden stars were painted by Lorenzo di Bicci.
+The vault, composed of semicircles, was done by the Florentine Antonio di Puccio Pucci.

-On the steps of the Loggia are the Medici lions, marble statues of lions, heraldic symbols of Florence; that on the right is from Roman times and the one on the left was sculpted by Flaminio Vacca in 1598.
-It was originally placed in the Villa Medici in Rome, but found its final place in the Loggia in 1789.
+Flanking the steps of the Loggia are the Medici Lions, a pair of marble statues of lions, heraldic symbols of Florence; The Roman original stands on the right, the complementing copy on the left was sculpted by Flaminio Vacca in 1598.
+They were originally placed in the Villa Medici in Rome, and found their final place in the Loggia in 1789.

-On the side of the Loggia, there is a Latin inscription from 1750 commemorating the change of the Florentine calendar in 1749 to bring it into line with the Roman calendar.
+On the side wall of the Loggia, there is a Latin inscription from 1750 commemorating the change of the Florentine calendar in 1749 to bring it into line with the Roman calendar.
 The Florentine calendar began on 25 March instead of 1 January.
 The other inscription from 1893 records the Florentines who distinguished themselves during the annexation of Milan (1865), Venice (1866) and Rome (1871) to the kingdom of Italy.